+Chapter 6.
 Configuration Additions and Changes

-The file aliases.conf is renamed to databases.conf.
-An old aliases.conf from a previous version can simply be renamed and the new engine will just continue to use it as before.
+The file aliases.conf has been renamed to databases.conf.
+An old aliases.conf from a previous version can simply be renamed, and the new engine will just continue to use it as before.
 However, databases.conf can now include some configuration information for individual databases.